PostHog/posthog.com/contents/newsletter/first-time-founders.md

 ### Poor founder-market fit

-Per Borgen and his co-founder spent three years trying to make their first startup work.
+[Per Borgen](https://www.linkedin.com/in/per-harald-borgen/) and his co-founder spent three years trying to make their first startup, Propell (2012 to 2015), work.
 Despite reaching over a million downloads for their children's books for iPad idea, the venture almost broke his spirit: "I was convinced I'd never have the energy to do a startup again."

 In his mind, they made two critical errors:

 1. The market was too small.
 2. They didn't have a "strong passion" for the problem they were trying to solve.

-They rectified both with Scrimba, an online coding school that's profitable with a team of 15, and has over 10k customers.
+They rectified both with [Scrimba](https://scrimba.com/), an online coding school they founded in 2016.
+It's profitable with a team of 15 and has over 10,000 customers.

-They have a large target market who are willing to pay and Per, having learned to code via an online bootcamps, has strong opinions how to do it well.
+Scrimba has a large target market who are willing to pay and Per, having learned to code via online bootcamps, has strong opinions on how to do it well.

-He has one final piece of advice for first-time founders:
+He's got one final piece of advice for first-time founders:

 > "The worst period is before you pull the plug, not after.
 I felt much better after I stopped trying to save the startup, and started doing something else.
 The lump in my stomach completely went away."

-All these founders failed on their first attempts.
-Odds are you will, too.

 ## Good reads
 WORDS WORDS WORDS